nicola144/personal_site/content/posts/is_review.md

 \int_{\mathcal{X}} h(\mathbf{x}) \mathrm{d}\mathbf{x}
 \tag{1}\label{eq1}
 $$
+  Notice there is nothing statistical about this problem.
 Deterministic algorithms like *[Simpson's](https://en.wikipedia.org/wiki/Simpson%27s_rule)* or the *[trapezoid](https://en.wikipedia.org/wiki/Trapezoidal_rule)* rules scale terribly with the dimension of the integration variable.
 These rely on dividing the space into grid: not a good idea when the dimension increases.
  Monte Carlo provides a framework to develop *randomized* algorithms that are more efficient, theoretically and practically.
 Often, the integral of interest is already in the form of an expectation:
  $$
  \int\_{\mathcal{X}} h(\mathbf{x}) \mathrm{d}\mathbf{x} = \int\_{\mathcal{X}} f(\mathbf{x}) \cdot \pi(\mathbf{x}) \mathrm{d}\mathbf{x} .
  \tag{2}\label{eq2}
  $$
 In these cases, it is natural to think of generating points distributed according to $\pi(\mathbf{x})$: this leads to approximating \eqref{eq2} with an arithmetic average (convenient), and many things can be proved about this solution (also convenient).
-When the integral of interest is *not* an expectation, which is in the more general setting of numerical integration (\eqref{eq1}), things become more interesting.
+When the integral of interest is *not* an expectation, which is in the more general setting of numerical integration \eqref{eq1}, things become more interesting.

 ### Importance Sampling as a randomized algorithm for numerical integration
  To approximate \eqref{eq1}, we want to generate (or obtain from someone else) points from the integration space $\mathcal{X}$ *randomly*.
 To do a good job, these points ought to be in regions where the integrand has large values.